I don’t know if you’ve noticed, but press-on nails have become super popular, so I’m bringing you an in-depth imPRESS Nails review.

 Shop products from this imPRESS Nails review by clicking the images below:

-Press-on nails have come a long way since I last used them in middle school.
-So I’m sharing an imPRESS nails review, with all the deets on where I buy them and tips for how I get them to last up to two weeks.
+Since I last used them in middle school, press-on nails have come a long way.
+So I’m sharing a full imPRESS Nails review, with all the deets on where I buy them and tips for how I get them to last up to two weeks.

-And it’s so quick and easy.
-Start to finish, it takes me 10 minutes to apply my imPRESS nails!
-Such a time saver.
+The process is also quick and easy, and it takes me only about 10 minutes to apply my imPRESS Nails set.

-Ok, let’s get to it!
-Here’s my review and tips for how I make my press-on nails last!
+Ok, let’s get to it—here’s my imPRESS Nails review and tips for how I make my press-on nails last!